pegasystems/pega-helm-charts/terratest/run-tests-from-cmdline.md

 ## Prerequisites
 - You have a local clone of this repo
 - You have installed an appropriate go version (v1.13 or later)
-- You have enabled go modules by setting the environment variable `GO111MODULE="on"`
+- You enabled go modules by setting the environment variable `GO111MODULE="on"`

 ## Running Tests